class HexaPDF:: Document:: Layout

 argument refers to the registered name of the box class that is looked up in the 'layout.boxes.map' configuration option.
 The box_options

-are passed as-is to the initialization method of that box class
+are passed as-is to the initialization method of that box class.

 If a block is provided, a ChildrenCollector

 is yielded and the collected children are passed to the box initialization method via the :children keyword argument.
+There is one exception to this rule in case name

 See text_box